 What is identity theft?

-Identity theft is a crime.
-Identity theft occurs when someone uses your personal information without your permission to commit fraud or other crimes, most commonly to obtain access to credit in your name.
+Identity theft is a crime that occurs when someone uses your personal information without your permission to commit fraud or other crimes ― most commonly to obtain access to credit in your name.
 For example, an identity thief may steal your Social Security number and open, or attempt to open, a credit account under your name.
-Personal information includes:

 - Social Security number

 - Mother’s maiden name, or other information used as a security screen

 - Any other piece of key information that can be used to gain access to a person’s financial resources or to assume a person’s identity

 - Mail ― Looking for red flag up on mailboxes and bill payments